apache/mxnet/docs/tutorials/python/mnist.md

 data = mx.sym.flatten(data=data)
 ```

-A multilayer perceptron contains several fully-connected layers.
+MLP contains several fully-connected layers.
 A fully-connected layer, with an *n x m* input matrix *X* outputs a matrix *Y* with size *n x k*, where *k* is often called as the hidden size.
 This layer has two learnable parameters, the *m x k* weight matrix *W* and the *m x 1* bias vector *b*.
 It computes the outputs with *Y = W X + b*.

 The output of a fully-connected layer is often fed into an activation function,
 which applies an element-wise non-linearity.
-Common activation functions include sigmoid, tanh, and rectified linear unit ("relu" for short).
+Common activation functions include sigmoid, tanh, and [rectified linear unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) ("relu" for short).
 In this example, we'll use the relu activation function which has several desirable properties and is typically considered a default choice.

 ```python
 # The first fully-connected layer and the corresponding activation function